Pumps and a Bump

-"Pumps and a Bump" is a song by American rapper MC Hammer, now named as only Hammer, released in February 1994 by Giant Records as the first single from his fifth album, The Funky Headhunter (1994).
+"Pumps and a Bump" is a song by American rapper Hammer, released in February 1994 via Giant Records as the first single from his fifth album, The Funky Headhunter (1994).
 It was both co-written and co-produced by Hammer, and peaked at No. 3 on the US Billboard Hot Rap Songs chart and No. 26 on the Billboard Hot 100, making it the final Top 40 hit of Hammer's career.
 "Pumps and a Bump" represented a departure from the rapper's previous pop image, and contains a sample of George Clinton's 1982 single "Atomic Dog".

 Critical reception

 Larry Flick from Billboard magazine wrote, "Preview of the forthcoming The Funky Headhunter collection (which also marks a label switch from Capitol to Giant) shows a new and improved Hammer.
 The bloated pomp and circumstance has been replaced by a gritty jack-swing groove and an electro-funk tone worthy of George Clinton.
 Track does not instantly hit you over the head, but it does crawl up your spine and sneak into your brain after a couple of spins.
 Once that happens, you won't be able to stop humming the melody.
 A smash."
 Pan-European magazine Music & Media stated, "Words and rhythm are in perfect harmony.
 Based on a sample from P-funk president George Clinton's 'Atomic Dog', this uncensored sex anthem is set to the perfect pulse."
 James Hamilton from the Record Mirror Dance Update described it as a "cheerfully sexist chanting and jiggling catchy P'funk jackswinger" in his weekly dance column.